Cook4986/Longhand/README.md

 ### Benefits
 * Supports “raw” text input data
 * Represents tokens as 3D objects, which are recognizable in a cluttered scene and from novel perspectives.
-* Leverages existing asset collection (Sketchfab) as object dictionary
+* Leverages existing asset collection (Sketchfab) as an object dictionary
 * Exposes text-centric fields to the benefits of XR, like:
   * Volumetric (i.e. 3D) representation space, with depth cues
-  * Tracked HMDs allow for highly intutive, embodied interfacing
+  * Tracked HMDs allow for highly intuitive, embodied interfacing
 ### Next Steps
+* Vision science-based object positioning
 * Model collision detection
 * Collect/deploy image covers
 * 100MB max, automatic decimation